-Adjust thermostat setting to desired temperature and set thermostat Heat-Cool switch to COOL.
+Adjust thermostat setting to desired temperature and set Heat-Cool selector switch to COOL.
 The unit will come on and operate automatically under control of the thermostat.
 Close all doors and windows.
 The unit may run continuously for several hours or longer on the initial run because of residual heat and moisture in the house.
 This is normal for any air conditioning system.

-Do NOT operate unit on cooling when the outdoor temperature is below 40°F( 4.4°C).
+Do NOT operate unit on cooling when the outdoor temperature is below $40^{\circ}\text{F}$ ( $4.4^{\circ}\text{C}$ ) unless an optional low ambient kit is used.
 This is necessary to prevent possible damage to the compressor.